A Three Day Singapore Itinerary for First-Time Visitors

 At night

-If you still have the energy, I suggest that you cap off Day 2 with a Night Safari Tour.
+If you still have the energy, I suggest that you cap off Day 2 with a visit to Night Safari.
 This is the first nocturnal zoo in the world, so it’s definitely worth visiting!
-I can’t seem describe my whole night safari experience — you just have to be there yourself!
+I can’t seem to describe my whole Night Safari experience — you just have to be there yourself!

 Also read: 20 Fun Outing Ideas in Singapore Under SGD 20